 Jacobsville Redstone Sandstone

-Jacobsville Sandstone or Redstone is generally red due to the presence of highly oxidized iron cement which binds together the grains of quartz of which it is largely composed.
-It's mottled with various pinks, whites and browns exhibiting either many streaks or spherical spots caused by leaching and bleaching.
-It forms a wide belt through northern and Upper Michigan and was quarried rather extensively at one time used for building in many cities in Northern Michigan and elsewhere in the Great Lakes region.
+Jacobsville Sandstone or Redstone is generally red due to the presence of highly oxidized iron cement which binds together the grains of quartz.
+It's typically mottled with various pinks, whites and browns exhibiting either many streaks or spherical spots caused by leaching and bleaching.
+It forms a wide belt through Northern and Upper Michigan and was quarried rather extensively at one time used for building material to build the cities of Northern Michigan and elsewhere in the Great Lakes region.
 As with many stones formed elsewhere in Michigan, the big lake brings them southward to where I find them is lesser amounts.

-Estimates for the age of the Jacobsville Formation range from the late Mesoproterozoic Era about 1.05 billion years ago to Middle Cambrian.
+Estimates for the age of the Jacobsville Formation range is from the late Mesoproterozoic Era about 1.05 billion years ago until the Middle Cambrian Period.